gluobe/infrastructure-2.0-workshop/Lab 0 - Prerequisites/README.md

     * Log in to the server with the private key.
 1. Accept the fingerprint (if needed).
 1. You're now logged in as the `ubuntu` user!
+1. Please verify that the prompt's hostname number reflects your own ID!
+For example, if your ID is `1` the prompt should say `ubuntu@management-server1:~$`.
+If this is not the case you're not logged in to the wrong management instance.

     >**[root@gluo Downloads]# ssh -i lab_ManagementKey ubuntu@34.242.163.180**
     >